PrasadKumbre/Expense_Tracker_System/README.md

 - `DatabaseHelper.java`: Handles SQLite operations, such as table creation and data queries.

 ### 5. **Model Classes:**
+- `ExpenseModel.java`: A model class that represents a single Expanse, including its properties (amount, description, category, date).
-- `Transaction.java`: A model class that represents a single transaction, including its properties (amount, description, category, date).
+- `IncomeModel.java`: A model class that represents a single Income, including its properties (amount, description, category, date).

 ### 6. **Utilities:**
 - `PieChartIncome.java` and `PieChartExpense.java`: Generate pie charts for visualizing income and expense data.